dergachev/copy-public-url/README.md

 cd copy-public-url
 ```

-Now, find your Dropbox user ID, as follows: In Finder, right-click on any file under `~/Dropbox/Public`, choose "Dropbox > Copy Public Link".
-You'll have a link in your clipboard like http://dl.dropbox.com/u/12345678/mycoolpic.jpg, and 12345678 is the user ID.
+Before starting, be sure to find your Dropbox user ID (the 12345678 in https://dl.dropbox.com/u/1234567/file.txt); See [Finding your Dropbox ID](#Finding your Dropbox ID)

 Now run INSTALL.sh, passing your Dropbox user ID as the first argument.
 It
 compiles copy-public-url.applescript into copy-public-url.scpt, and installs it